Making Noise for the Sake of Humanity

 What is Our Consciousness?

-Sunday’s readings show consciousness of a culture’s laws.
-It begins with a consciousness of the Ten Commandments, then consciousness of the Levitical priesthood and its judgment of many laws, and finally the consciousness of a scribe who questions Jesus about all law.
-Jesus violated his culture’s laws.
-Law is used to control and oppress people. … Continue reading “What is Our Consciousness?”
+Sunday’s readings show a consciousness about a culture’s laws.
+First there is a consciousness of the Ten Commandments, then consciousness of the Levitical priesthood and its many laws, and finally the consciousness of a scribe who questions Jesus about all law.
+The scribe, a legal scholar, asks Jesus, “Which is the first of all the … Continue reading “What is Our Consciousness?”

 Wisdom: Conventional or Counter-cultural?

 This Sunday’s readings are concerned with wisdom and its effects.
-Some of the wisdom is conventional, defined as conveying generally accepted beliefs, opinions, and judgments.
+Some of the wisdom is conventional, conveying generally accepted beliefs, opinions, and judgments.
 It can be contrasted with true wisdom that counters convention.
 The two wisdoms meet in the Gospel.
-A conventionally wise rich young man who glorifies rulers, their wealth and laws … Continue reading “Wisdom: Conventional or Counter-cultural?”
+A conventionally wise rich young man who glorifies rulers, their wealth and laws, seeks the … Continue reading “Wisdom: Conventional or Counter-cultural?”